hunter-01/fernet-file-encryption/README.md

 I think I explained everything, if I remember anything I'll put it here.
 And I'm not responsible if you do shit using the scripts.

 Code comments are in Portuguese (Brazil), soon I will put in English too.

+I used the Python language and the Fernet library to make the scripts.